dshen109/rc-building-sim/README.md

 Can be found in [the wiki](https://github.com/architecture-building-systems/RC_BuildingSimulator/wiki)

+## Academic Citations

+If citing this simulator in research, please use the following reference

+Jayathissa, Prageeth, et al. "Optimising building net energy demand with dynamic BIPV shading."
+Applied Energy 202 (2017): 726-735.

 ## References

 Madsen, Henrik, and Jan Holst.
 "Estimation of continuous-time models for the heat dynamics of a building."
 Energy and Buildings 22.1 (1995): 67-79.